 There are five exercises in Falun Gong.
 Four are done standing, and one is a cross-legged meditation.
 Gentle and slow, they have names like “Falun Heavenly Circulation” and “Penetrating the Two Cosmic Extremes.”
 People often report feeling refreshed or energized after exercising.

-The key point of the teachings: Falun Gong considers the fundamental principle of the universe to be “Zhen-Shan-Ren.”
+As for its teachings, Falun Gong considers the fundamental principle of the universe to be “Zhen-Shan-Ren.”
 “Zhen” translates to truth and truthfulness.
 “Shan” is compassion, benevolence, and goodness.
 “Ren” is tolerance, forbearance, and endurance.
 The teachings expound on this point to great depth.

 For thousands of years in China, spiritual practices have been handed down quietly from master to student.

 The teacher or master of Falun Gong, Li Hongzhi, learned the practice privately and then brought it out to teach to anyone who wanted to learn, starting in May 1992.

 Mr. Li crisscrossed China through the end of 1994.
 He held 54 seminars 8 to 10 days long wherever he was invited.
 He lectured on the principles, taught the exercises, and fielded questions on the last day of each seminar.

 At first, only a few hundred attended each seminar, but by the end of 1994, lecture halls seating several thousand filled up, as word-of-mouth preceded his visits.

 People told family, friends, and neighbors about how their ailments, from skin conditions to heart problems, were easing or vanishing.
 They also related how following the teachings led to better relationships with spouses and co-workers, and generally to a peaceful and relaxed state of mind.